WPPT (AM): Falling silent

 Beginning in October 2005, WNUZ began experiencing a series of technical issues that kept the station from broadcasting for months at a time in 2005 and 2006.
 The station fell silent again in July 2007 and stayed off the air for more than six months due to new technical issues with the transmitter.

 On August 22, 2008, WNUZ "suffered direct lightning strikes" during Tropical Storm Fay which resulted in "the complete destruction of the station's transmitter" and caused unspecified damage to other electrical broadcast equipment at the station.
 The station applied to the FCC for authority to stay silent while their engineers repaired or replaced the damaged gear and evaluated the station's other equipment.
 On December 24, 2008, WNUZ was granted permission to remain off the air until no later than June 22, 2009.
 The station resumed normal broadcast operations on August 19, 2009.

 WPPT era

 On March 5, 2012, the station's call sign was changed to WPPT.
-On April 6, 2012, the FCC cancelled WPPT's license because the station did not apply to renew its license.
+On April 6, 2012, the FCC cancelled WPPT's license, because the station did not apply for renewal.